plokhotnyuk/jsoniter-scala/README.md

 sbt release
 ```

-Do not push changes to GitHub until promoted artifacts for the new version are not available for download on
+Do not push changes to GitHub until promoted artifacts for the new version are not available for downloading on
 [Maven Central Repository](https://repo1.maven.org/maven2/com/github/plokhotnyuk/jsoniter-scala)
 to avoid binary compatibility check failures in triggered Travis CI builds.